 The aim of this project is to establish an integrative eco-physiological approach across scales from local to continental, to predict functional connectivity for wild felids.
 The project’s specific goals are a) to determine the proximate mechanisms driving dispersal pulses from core to peripheral populations of wild felids, b) to investigate how climate and anthropogenic habitat fragmentation can influence the genetic structure and eco-evolution of these species, and c) to identify how local scale processes translate into large-scale patterns of species distributions.

-- Submitted report to the Fur industry and the Ontario provincial government on the summary of the collaboration established between NAFA, Trent University and the Ontario Ministry of Natural Resources and Forestry since 2009 (November 2015).
+7) Production of a technical report written for the Fur industry (NAFA) and the Ontario provincial government (OMNRF) with a summary of the main outcomes of the collaboration established between NAFA, Trent University and the OMNRF since its inception in 2009.

 Furthermore, forecast maps and guidelines for maintaining connectivity across scales, based on alternative management scenarios and a synthesis of outcomes from NA and Europe, are being prepared to be delivered to policy-makers and communicated at a relevant conservation conference in mid-2019.